gsa logo

 GSA recognizes that there are orders that are sensitive, not classified.
 The 12 items required by the GSA Regulation change are invoiced items and not classified, therefore reporting requirements for sensitive orders are identical to reporting requirements for non-sensitive orders.
 To submit documentation that contains sensitive information, vendors must use the supporting documentation feature in the FAS Sales Reporting module.
 That data will be automatically encrypted and only the program office would be authorized to unlock.
 These terms will be identified in the contract.

-Please report the items in the way they were quoted.
+Please report the items in the way they were quoted and further questions would need to be directed to the ACO/PCO.

 IFF must be paid quarterly.
 Contractors may, however, choose to remit IFF on a monthly basis when they report their sales if they prefer, and must do so through the FAS SRP system.